LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/quick-replies-user-guide.md

 ![](https://lh3.googleusercontent.com/b5bev6-_xsd-c8Kfwuuff8vlqcvfbZhcOpO_uJnLKJYkCFajF0RLkDuZHcNB4KzqmFXGGIVTnIVuksh9ObUgvwqCo9T2iRUv8uQdICvJF3KqPYqJ307ZIerElDhZ_oexG3cCYVvo =248x440)

 ## **Dialogue flow**

-Use the Quick Replies for building a dialogue flow with the consumer, allowing the consumer to choose the next option in their messaging journey.
+Use the quick replies for building a dialogue flow with the consumer, allowing the consumer to choose the next option in their messaging journey.
 It allows for directing the conversation to a desired path, understanding the intent of the consumer and providing a tailored response to the consumer’s need.

 ![](https://lh5.googleusercontent.com/J4hKQM2fsSKV-5tj_i6Of5n5ZV4whgrHMwEF4Sf1-l7k6CZ8FoyW_5gq6cgYPvWoQfoYBGaJdQ7HxLbHtxOFO7CPtpv0er0osWr-pM9zpvCIyC5ZpIjOG6L7fvPfkjszWDNNmCW6 =245x435)